blaiMetrostar/comet-api-brian/README.md

 ## Publishing Updated Docs

+Documentation is automatically updated via GitHub Actions when changes are pushed to the `main` branch.

+### Automated Process

+The GitHub Action workflow (`.github/workflows/update-docs.yaml`) automatically:

+1. Starts the API server
+2. Downloads the OpenAPI specification from `/openapi.json`
+3. Generates HTML documentation using `@redocly/cli`
+4. Commits and pushes the updated `docs/openapi.json` and `docs/index.html` files

+The workflow is triggered:

+- Automatically when changes to `app/**` files are pushed to `main`
+- Manually via the GitHub Actions UI (workflow_dispatch)

+### Manual Process (if needed)

+If you need to update docs manually:

 1. Access the swagger ReDocs by navigating to: `http://0.0.0.0:5000/redoc`

 2. Click the Download button

-3. Copy the downloaded file into the `comet-api/docs` directory
+3. Copy the downloaded file into the `docs` directory

 4. To convert the json into html, run the following: